 The Heart Sutra is the Elevator Pitch of Buddhism, succinctly capturing its essence, its “heart”.
 It’s something familiar to me since my earliest memories, mindlessly chanting that Sanskrit (sometimes “mindless” is not really that great a thing … hahaha) at my family’s Shingon Mission.
-It wasn’t until a few years ago that the thought occurred to me to find an English translation so I could know what I was saying all those years.
+It wasn’t until a few years ago it occurred to me that in this Internet age I could find an English translation.
+It would be nice to know what I was saying all those years.

 And that didn’t help.
 “Form is emptiness, emptiness is form.”
 What?!
 Since then, through hundreds of hours of contemplation, meaning in the Heart Sutra began to take shape for me.
 I wrote of my understanding of “Form is emptiness, emptiness is form” in two posts, No Thing Exists and Everything forms Every Thing.

 Back to “the other shore” and why that phrase in Thict Nhat Hanh’s interpretation clicked something in me.

 I was born and raised on Oahu, one of the islands of Hawaii.
 Before moving to the Mainland in my mid twenties, I spent a total of less than a month outside of those islands over three separate trips.
 In my mind, Oahu seemed like it was the entire world.
 I recall as a very young child riding in the car with my parents around Hanauma Bay, thinking that must be the deserts I saw in cowboy movies.

 Like many others born on isolated islands, or small towns, we sense that there is so much more out there.
 But we don’t leave.
 It’s a long swim or hike to whatever is out there.
 People on our islands and small towns need us.
 And we need them because they are part of us.